micwik/ArnLib/doc/Install.md

 Using ArnLib    {#ins_usage}
 ============
-In the *.pro file of the application the below lines can be used.
+In ArnLib the arnlib.prf -file contains template lines that can be used in the *.pro file of the application.

 This will give a starting point for the configuration.
 It works well when using the same base directory for ArnLib as the application, e.g. basedir/ArnLib and basedir/myApp.
 In Unix-alike systems it's also needed to install the library files in a path known by the system, see a) Unix.

+When Qt Features is used (default), the applications using ArnLib can e.g. use:
+> ARN += client
+> CONFIG += arnlib
+And all needed config for ArnLib is automatically loaded.

 It's possible to include the ArnLib source in the application compiling by adding ArnLibCompile to CONFIG.
 The included part of the source can be selected by addings to ARN,